The Northrop F-20 evolved from the F-5G design study, which in turn evolved from the F-5E.

 The nr.3 aircraft can be completed once the fuselage of the nr.1 aircraft is converted.

-Apart from that some general changes need to be made:
+Some general changes need to be made:

 The fuselage of the Nr.1 airframe differs from the others in a number of ways: